Aliases for CD1B Gene

 GeneCards Summary for CD1B Gene

 CD1B (CD1b Molecule) is a Protein Coding gene.
 Diseases associated with CD1B include mycobacterium malmoense.
-Among its related pathways are Hematopoietic cell lineage.
+Among its related pathways are Immune System and Dendritic Cells Developmental Lineage Pathway.
 GO annotations related to this gene include beta-2-microglobulin binding and endogenous lipid antigen binding.
 An important paralog of this gene is CD1C.

 UniProtKB/Swiss-Prot for CD1B Gene

 Antigen-presenting protein that binds self and non-self lipid and glycolipid antigens and presents them to T-cell receptors on natural killer T-cells.